 For a desk booking system to succeed, your team needs to feel the process is fair and transparent.
 The best way to achieve this is to create a clear and simple user policy that outlines the rules of the road.
 This document doesn’t need to be complicated; just explain how to book a desk, the cancellation etiquette, and any guidelines for specific neighborhoods or zones.
 A great platform like Officely allows you to build these rules directly into the system, so fairness is enforced automatically.
 By communicating clearly and creating a space for feedback, you give employees a sense of ownership and help build a system that truly works for everyone.

-Use Data to Improve Your Workspace
+Let Data Guide Your Workspace Decisions

 A desk booking system does more than just reserve a spot in the office—it’s a powerful source of information.
 Instead of relying on guesswork to manage your space, you can use real data to understand exactly how your office is being used.
 This information is your key to creating a more efficient, collaborative, and enjoyable workplace that your team actually wants to come into.